Free consultation for qualifying individuals*

 Our confidential enquiry line is staffed 24 hours a day.

 Please fill out your details and we will contact you as soon as possible.

 A non-molestation order (or “non-mol”) is one of the court’s key powers in cases involving domestic violence.
 The order prevents a person from harassing or threatening you.
-Depending on the drafting and the severity of your case, it can be used to prevent your spouse from contacting you or going near you.
+Depending on the drafting and the severity of your case, the order can be drafted to prevent your spouse from contacting you or going near you.

 If a person breaches a non-molestation order, it is both civil contempt (leading to a possible fine or imprisonment) and a criminal offence.
 They can be immediately arrested and face up to five years in prison.
-Where a victim feels such orders are too strong, it is possible to agree undertakings – a solemn promise to the court.
+Where a victim feels that a non-molestation order would be too strong, it is possible to agree undertakings – a solemn promise to the court.
 If undertakings are broken, it remains civil contempt but is not a criminal offence.